Skip to content

 Overview

-The refactored architecture follows the Factory pattern with clear separation of concerns:
+The architecture follows the Factory pattern with clear separation of concerns:

-flowchart LR subgraph IPCManager[IPCManager] direction TB A1["High‑level IPC ops<br>Thread mgmt<br>Cleanup"] end subgraph TransportFactory[TransportFactory] direction TB B1["Creates transport‑specific<br>connections"] end subgraph ConnectionBase[ConnectionBase] direction TB C1["Base class<br>Common interface"] end subgraph TransportConfig[TransportConfig] direction TB D1["Transport settings<br>Platform params<br>Binary mode"] end IPCManager --> TransportFactory --> ConnectionBase TransportFactory --> TransportConfig
+flowchart LR subgraph IPCManager[IPCManager] direction TB A1["High‑level IPC ops<br>Thread mgmt<br>Cleanup"] end subgraph TransportFactory[TransportFactory] direction TB B1["Creates transport‑specific<br>connections"] end subgraph ConnectionBase[ConnectionBase] direction TB C1["Base class<br>Common interface"] end subgraph TransportConfig[TransportConfig] direction TB D1["Transport settings<br>Endpoint params"] end IPCManager --> TransportFactory --> ConnectionBase TransportFactory --> TransportConfig

 Key Components